 Tuition fees: All tuition fees will be fully covered by the MRC DTP Studentship.

 If English is not your first language you will be required to provide evidence that you meet the minimum English requirements of the Faculty [Band D] as prescribed by the university’s English Language requirements.
-If you are unable to provide this confirmation before applying any offer you are made would be conditional upon you meeting these requirements prior to enrolment and no later than the 31 of August 2020.
+If you are unable to provide this confirmation before applying any offer you are made would be conditional upon you meeting these requirements prior to enrolment.

 You can contact the King’s Admissions Team for further information.

-To apply for the MRC DTP Studentships 2020 Entry, visit our Application Process page.
+To apply for the MRC DTP Studentships, visit our Application Process page.